dotkom/regme/README.md

 # Todo
 General:
-* Go BACK to MDL?
-(4th redesign)
+- [ ] Re-re-re-redesign the site to work with Material Design Lite
-* Become as feature "complete" as rfidera
+- [ ] Become as feature "complete" as rfidera
-* Feedback - What should RegMe have that isn't already in rfidera?

 API:
 - [ ] Setup api (OAuth2.0, config, keys)